-Under the terms of the portfolio management agreement, Jupiter Investment Management Limited ("JIML") is entitled to a management fee and a performance fee together with
+Under the terms of the portfolio management agreement, Jupiter Investment Management Limited ("JIML") is entitled to a management fee and a performance fee together with reimbursement of reasonable expenses incurred in the performance of its duties.
+JIML is a subsidiary of Jupiter.

-Management fee
+Management Fee